etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_an_Alert.md

   - alert recipients
   - notification system
   - user roles and permissions
+title: How to Create an Alert
 ---

-#  How to create an Alert
+#  How to Create an Alert